ht17d97/first-terraform-repo/README.md

-# first-terraform-repo
-THis is for testing purpose
+THis is for vm creation.